Parham-Dehghan/ai-eyes-for-the-blind/README.md

 ![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-blue.svg)

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
+All content is provided under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
 You are free to share and adapt the material for non-commercial purposes with proper attribution.

 🔗 [License Details](https://creativecommons.org/licenses/by-nc/4.0/)